 Another treasured favourite was a set of three long skirts that I cut and layered to make one flowing, floral-and-lace skirt that I wore with a kind of pirate lace-up top that I added chains to.
 That was then worn with these massive black daisy earrings that I made from metal daisies that once decorated a lamp base.

 Oh, yes.
 I was so cool!
 (Or maybe not.)

-Anyhow, when I was 20 my first boyfriend put a stop to my fashion nonsense and insisted that I start dressing like everyone else.
+Anyhow, when I was 20 a guy I briefly dated put a stop to my fashion nonsense and insisted that I start dressing like everyone else.
 And I was silly so I went along with it.

 And then I met my late husband and he was happy for me to slowly start adding my unique flare to my wardrobe when I decided I wanted to go back to my way of dressing.
 Which made me happy.
 Only I had a fairly responsible job that required meetings with big, important (more in their minds) conventional suit-wearers so I couldn’t go too crazy.

 But now, I am ready to delve into my very own fashion again.

 You see, as a PhD student, I don’t have to worry about business meetings or a professional career setting in the same way as I did when I was working.
 I have the ability and the freedom to rediscover my own style and I’m going to take it!